Section Navigation

 For titles more specific to curriculum and pedagogy, check the Libguide page:

-This Fall we are finishing one book group on Treuer’s book (above).
-Talk with john [dot] hall [at] arapahoe [dot] edu (subject: Book%20Group-%20Native%20Amereican%20Listening) (John Hall) about setting up a faculty / staff book group for Spring 2023.
+Talk with john [dot] hall [at] arapahoe [dot] edu (subject: Book%20Group-%20Native%20Amereican%20Listening) (John Hall) about setting up a faculty / staff book group for Spring 2024.

 New Ideas for Thanksgiving